Loch Lomond & Cowal Way

 Cowal has ferry links to Bute, to Kintyre and across Loch Lomond to join the West Highland Way.
 It’s the missing link that enables Scotland’s ultimate long-distance walk, from Kintyre all the way to Inverness.

 In November 2018 the route’s name was extended to Loch Lomond & Cowal Way to reflect the fact that over 50% of it runs within the Loch Lomond & Trossachs National Park.
-Our new guidebook of that name will be available on 15 March 2019.
-However the route itself has not changed, and if you need the current (2016) guidebook, it is still reliable navigationally and we can supply it immediately: please just contact us.
+Our guidebook of that name has been available since March 2019.

 This guidebook contains all you need to plan and enjoy the Loch Lomond & Cowal Way: